duartemendes/slate/source/includes/_example.md

 <br>

-The object "in" inside the criteria contains all the rules (don't worry, you'll learn all about this in a few moments) that need to be respected in order for that upstream to be selected.
-The same goes for the "out" object but instead, it eliminates that upstream from being chosen.
+**The object "in" inside the criteria contains all the criteria (don't worry, you'll learn all about this in a few moments) that need to be respected in order for that upstream to be selected.
+The same goes for the "out" object but instead, it eliminates that upstream from being chosen.**

 <br>